-9 Health Benefits of Eating More Protein
+9 Health Benefits of Protein

 This article presents nine science-backed health benefits of consuming more protein.

+There are three macronutrients in the human diet: carbohydrate, fat, and protein.
 Each of these macronutrients has its own characteristics, and each one can have a very different effect on our health.

-Yes, calories do matter, but regulating total energy intake is much easier if we do not feel the need to snack every few hours.
+Yes, calories do matter, but regulating total energy intake is much easier if we don’t feel the need to snack every few hours.
+And this is where protein comes in; scientific research suggests that it helps to promote satiety, and probably more so than other macronutrients (1, 2, 3, 4, 5).

 2) Protein Helps To Build Muscle